 Your Part B premium will be deducted automatically from your benefit payment if you receive benefits from Social Security, Railroad Retirement Board, or Office of Personnel Management.
 If you don’t receive benefit payments, you’ll receive the bill.

 The deductible is the amount of money you will need to pay in out-of-pocket costs before the plan starts coverage.
-In 2020 the yearly deductible for Medicare Part B was $198 as well as coinsurance of 20% for several covered services.
+For example, in 2021, the yearly deductible for Medicare Part B is $203, and coinsurance of 20% for several covered services.

 How much you will pay for Part B-covered services depends if you visit a participating or non-participating provider.